sencytharammel/Validation_i6/README.md

 Step 6 : Validation message will be showed near Company text box

 # Conclusion:
-This is a part of  negative testing for Contact Us form in the website form ,when Company textBox leave blank .
+This is a part of  negative testing for Contact Us form in the website ,when Company textBox left blank .